 - "Am I good enough?"

 - "Why do we have to argue even on these days?"

 - "Why are others happier than me?"

 Comparing your (apparent) inadequacies in life to those who seem to have more and do more can become a vicious circle.

-Holidays mean you have more time to think and this can force you to face personal issues you’ve been avoiding (whether by working or going out too much, or keeping yourself distracted).
+Holidays mean that you have more time to think and this can force you to face personal issues you’ve been avoiding by working or going out too much, or by keeping yourself distracted.

 Or perhaps you are single and ready for a relationship, struggling to get over your ex, in an unsatisfactory relationship, or the kids are celebrating with your ex-partner and you find yourself wondering why things haven’t worked out for you.

 It is easy to begin an internal dialogue: